 If the low-pressure system is still in use, it may not provide sufficient pressure to run modern bathroom fixtures such as showers controlled with a mixer.

-If renovations are being carried out, consider converting the hot water system to a mains-pressure system or, depending on use patterns and availability of gas, a continuous flow system.
+If renovations are being carried out, consider converting the hot water system to a mains-pressure system.

 Where a mains-pressure system is being installed using existing pipework and fittings, they should be checked for their ability to cope with the additional pressure and they may require replacement.